Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Content Provider.md

 ![image](https://user-images.githubusercontent.com/45278231/111640611-41c2fd80-87f4-11eb-815e-3c75616ea2b3.png)

 However an issue with this is if you wish certain other apps to be able to use the Content Provider and access the data they won't be able too.
 So a way around this is to add a signiture to the app.
 The way this works is if an app then requests to use the Content Provider, if it is also signed with the same signiutre then the system will allow the app to use the component.
-You can read more information here http://blog.sqisland.com/2011/11/android-protect-contentprovider-with.html.
+You can read more information [here.](http://blog.sqisland.com/2011/11/android-protect-contentprovider-with.html)

 Finally, another way to make the Content Provider more secure would be to encrypt the data when storing it and then decrypt it when you wish to access it.
 An example encryption algorithm you could use is AES.